Mr-Molina/esp8266_artnet_dmx512/README.md

 - connect MAX485 module pin DE (data enable) to 3.3V (using 3.3V TTL)
 - connect MAX485 module pin RE (receive enable) to GND
 - connect MAX485 module pin DI (data in) to GPIO14 (D5) of the Wemos D1 mini for UART operation
-- connect MAX485 module pin DI (data in) to RX/GPIO3 of the Wemos D1 mini for I2S operation
 - connect MAX485 module VCC to 3.3V (or to DE)
 - connect MAX485 module pin A to XLR 3
 - connect MAX485 module pin B to XLR 2